Broward Bans Forced Conversion Therapy For Gay, Transgender Children

 Follow CBSMIAMI.COM: Facebook | Twitter

-FORT LAUDERDALE (CBSMiami) — Broward County commissioners passed a new ordinance banning forced conversion therapy for children who are gay and transgender.
+FORT LAUDERDALE (CBSMiami ) – Broward County commissioners voted unanimously to ban conversion therapy in the county.

+They heard from a vast majority of speakers Tuesday who said this type of therapy has no place here.

+“Young people are exposed to depression,” he said.
+“Some homes are unaccepting which leads to LGBT homelessness and unfortunately, some suicides.”

-It’s a welcomed move from a Broward County mother and her 10-year-old daughter who came out as transgender last year.
+The ban is a welcomed move from a Broward County mother and her 10-year-old daughter who came out as transgender last year.

 “I felt like I was a girl,” she said, “and everyone saw me as a boy.”